-The Anchor & Hope
+The breakfast Martini at The Anchor & Hope

-Preti was working in the bar of Duke’s hotel just off St James’s Street in the early 1950s when he created the drink for the first time, especially for Fleming.
-He was so impressed with the cocktail that he included it in a book he wrote shortly after: Casino Royale, the first Bond novel.
-In the book, Bond explains to a barman how to make it, saying: “Three measures of Gordon's (gin), one of vodka, half a measure of Kina Lillet (now called Lillet Blanc).
+Preti was working in the bar of Duke’s hotel just off St James’s Street in the early 1950s when he created the drink for the first time, especially for author Ian Fleming.
+Whereupon Fleming was so impressed with the cocktail's suave cred that he wrote it into Casino Royale.
+In the first Bond novel, 007 explains to a barman how to make it: “Three measures of Gordon's (gin), one of vodka, half a measure of Kina Lillet (now called Lillet Blanc).
 Shake it very well until it's ice-cold, then add a large thin slice of lemon peel.
 Got it?".

-Bitter espresso, small-batch vodka, martini glasses, brutalist architecture and high art.
+Bitter espresso, small-batch vodka, brutalist architecture and high art.
 It's like the Barbican Martini Bar has taken all the most urbane tropes they could think of and fused them into this rich, black, night-owl martini.
 Drink up, and spend the evening soaking in one of the on-site exhibitions or plays, wide-eyed.